-This task describes how to export the system data of Configuration Manager and store it in its file system.
+This task describes how to list and export the system data, views, and policies of Configuration Manager and store this information in its file system.

+- Launch your Web browser and enter the following address: http://<server\name>:<port\number>/cnc/jmx-console, where <server\name> is the name of the machine on which Configuration Manager is installed.

+- 2. Enter the JMX console authentication credentials, which by default are:

+- Login name = admin

+- Password = admin

+- 3. Under Amber, click ImportExport service.

+- Locate one of the following operations:

+- exportData

+- listAllViews

+- exportViews

+- listAllPolicies

+- exportPolicies

-- 1 Launch your Web browser and enter the following address: http:// <server_name>:<port_number>/cnc/jmx-console, where <server_name> is the name of the machine on which Configuration Manager is installed. - 2 Enter the JMX console authentication credentials, which by default are: - ➤ Login name = admin - ➤ Password = admin - 3 Under Amber, click ImportExport service. - 4 Locate the exportData operation. - 5 In the Value field, enter the file name and the full path of the directory in the file system of the Configuration Manager server to which the data is exported.
-You can also provide a network path if you do not want the exported file to reside on the same server. - 6 Click Invoke to export the data.
+- 5. In the Value field, enter the file name and the full path of the directory in the file system of the Configuration Manager server to which the data is exported.
+You can also provide a network path if you do not want the exported file to reside on the same server.

+- 6. Click Invoke to export the data.
 The data is exported as an XML file to the specified directory.

-🚏 Import the System Data
+Import the System Data